 For example, people try to avoid meeting them even accidentally because they think they will be forced to buy their products.
 Therefore, there might be several incidences when you feel like giving up.

 4. Risk of failure

-Like all other businesses, there is a risk of failing in direct selling too.
+Like all other businesses, there is a risk of falling too.
 Therefore, never put your whole fortune at risk.
 Take small steps and see whether your business works out or not and expand your business day by day.

 Direct selling is not a business that everyone can do.
-You require a lot of patience and persistent hard to get successful at direct selling.
-In this section, I will give you a few tips that will help you to ace at direct selling.
+You require a lot of patience and persistent hard to get successful.
+In this section, I will give you a few tips that will help you to ace.

 In direct selling, you either sell your product or service or the products of other companies.
 My tip here to you is, don’t start your business instantly.
 Give yourself time.
 Do your homework.
 Learn about your products.
 Learn about their shortcomings and strengths.